kernelorg-mirror/docs_docsko_korg/source/gitolite/index.rst

 ===================
 If you have not yet set up your ssh access, first see :doc:`../access`.

-Crash course on using gitolite
+Quick start guide to gitolite
 ------------------------------
 You can find the upstream documentation for gitolite at their website:

 * https://github.com/sitaramc/gitolite

-But you probably want to read their user doc section:
+You probably want to read their user doc section:

 * http://gitolite.com/gitolite/user.html